AllonKleinLab/SPRING/README.md

 ## Installation ##

 1. Download the SPRING repo: go to the green "Clone or download" button on this page
-2. Alternatively: Install git and in the terminal by entering `git clone https://git@github.com/AllonKleinLab/SPRING.git`
+2. Alternatively: Make sure git is installed and in the terminal enter `git clone https://git@github.com/AllonKleinLab/SPRING.git`
 3. If following option (2) above, you may need to change permissions using `sudo chmod -R a+w SPRING`

 <a name="Quick_Start1"/>